EmilieNilsson1/mlops_project/reports/README.md

 Then the user can access the API on http://127.0.0.1:8000 and upload an image.

+Here we did most of the testing finding faults and bugs in the code that could be of detrement to the user.
+With the knowledge that the api could run locally with all the decired features and some checks to make the code more stable we decided to run it on the cloud to make it easier to access.

 Afterwards we deployed it to the cloud using Cloud Run by building a docker image, the service can be used following this link https://app-918145500414.europe-west1.run.app

 ### Question 25